AlexandrErohin/home-assistant-flightradar24/README.md

 # Flightradar24 integration for Home Assistant
-Flightradar24 integration allows one to track overhead flights in a given region, or particular planes by aircraft registration number.
+Flightradar24 integration allows one to track overhead flights in a given region or particular planes.
 It will also fire Home Assistant events when flights enter and exit the defined region.

 <b>IMPORTANT: No need FlightRadar24 subscription!</b>

 It allows you:
 1. Know how many flights in your area right now, or just have entered or exited it.
 And get list of flights with [full information](#flight) by every relevant flight for the sensor
-2. Track a particular plane or planes by aircraft registration number no matter where it currently is
+2. Track a particular plane or planes no matter where it currently is
 3. Create notifications (example - [Get a notification when a flight enters or exits your area](#notification))
 4. Create automations (example - [Automatically track a flight by your needs](#automation))
 5. Add flights table to your [Home Assistant dashboard](https://www.home-assistant.io/dashboards/) by [Lovelace Card](#lovelace))